How to put on ptex ankle sleeve (8 Easy Steps)

 Plantar Fasciitis is a painful condition that affects the soles of the feet.

-Plantar fasciitis is a condition in which the band of tissue that connects your heel bones to your toes becomes inflamed.
-A compression brace can help in injury rehabilitation by reducing swelling.
+Plantar fasciitis is a condition in which the band of tissue connecting your heel bones to your toes becomes inflamed.
+A compression brace can reduce swelling and help in injury rehabilitation.

 Achilles Tendonitis